robs8899/ambient-sensors/README.md

 # ambient-sensors
-Some code for different platforms to read out various ambient sensors
+Some code to read out various ambient sensors on different platforms